railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 Control based on orders
 -----------------------

-If you selected your invoicing control based on orders, Open ERP will automatically generate a supplier invoice in the draft state when the order is confirmed.
+If you selected your invoicing control based on orders, OpenERP will automatically generate a supplier invoice in the draft state when the order is confirmed.
 You can obtain a list of invoices waiting using the menu :menuselection:`Financial Management --> Invoices --> Supplier Invoices --> Draft Supplier Invoices`.